 The Code in Europe

-Dr Dafna Feinholz, Dorian Karatzas, Prof. Doris Schroeder, Prof. Jeffrey Sachs, MEP Stelios Kouloglou, Prof. Klaus Leisinger, Leana Snyders, Joyce Adhiambo Adhimabo, Dr Michael Makanga, © Stelios Kouloglou
+Dr Dafna Feinholz, Dorian Karatzas, Prof. Doris Schroeder, Prof. Jeffrey Sachs, MEP Stelios Kouloglou, Prof. Klaus Leisinger, Leana Snyders, Joyce Adhiambo Adhimabo, Dr Michael Makanga (from left) © Stelios Kouloglou

 One of the Horizon 2020 reference documents

 On 29 June 2018 Dr Wolfgang Burtscher, the European Commission’s Deputy Director-General for Research announced: